SigmaSkid/Tearware/README.md

 - Right mouse button to copy color to cache.

 ## Customizable settings.
-Click the square on the right side next to features that offer customization, to access their settings.
+Click the square on the right side next to features, that offer customization, to access their settings.